iVP-GmbH/iVP-gitbook/home/ivp-planning/user-interface/the-2d-view.md

-# 2D-Panel
+# 2D View

-The 2D-Panel acts as planning area where you can [place](../machines/first-steps-with-3d-object.md), [move](../machines/move-objects.md), [scale and rotate](../machines/rotate-objects.md) machines and objects as if you would work with a traditional floor plan on paper.
+The 2D View acts as planning area where you can [place](../machines/first-steps-with-3d-object.md), [move](../machines/move-objects.md), [scale and rotate](../machines/rotate-objects.md) machines and objects as if you would work with a traditional floor plan on paper.

 ![](../../../.gitbook/assets/iVP_Planning_UserInterface_2DPanel.png)

-## The toolbar of the 2D-Panel:
+## The toolbar of the 2D View:

 The toolbar is located at the top of the panel and contains several buttons that give you quick access to 2D-specific functions and settings.